hugoroldan24/EmbeddedSWProject/README.md

     ```
 2. Compile and upload the code:
     ```bash
-    cd transmitter/src      # cd receiver/src when coompiligin the code from the receiver MCU make all                # Compile the code and generta the .hex file make upload             # Flash the code into the MCU
+    cd transmitter/src      # cd receiver/src when compiling the code from the receiver make all                # Compile the code and generate the .hex file make upload             # Flash the code into the MCU
     ```